dominicletz/certmagex/README.md

 # CertMagex

 Automatic SSL certs from Let's Encrypt for your Phoenix applications.
 This is based on the [ZeroSSL](https://github.com/riccardomanfrin/zerossl) library which is used for the ACME handshake.
-Plugging into the `sni_fun` and the name is inspired by similiar functionality of the golang [certmagic](https://github.com/caddyserver/certmagic) library.
+Plugging into the `sni_fun` and the name is inspired by similar functionality of the golang [certmagic](https://github.com/caddyserver/certmagic) library.

 This is used in the real world for example on [https://tcpbin.net](https://tcpbin.net).